opendatabs/ld-pipeline/README.md

 ### Config

-The configuration is read from the file `config.json`.
+The configuration is read from the file `*-config.json`.
-Based on the [publishLod](#publishLod) flag, the configuration is dynamically extended.
+The Indikatoren config is dynamically extended based on the [publishLod](#publishLod) flag.

 ### Indikatoren